 Last Updated on

-The Raywood Ash Tree does well in the Southwest.
+The Raywood Ash Tree (Fraxinus oxycarpa) does well in the Southwest.
 It likes full sun and can tolerate poor soils.
 They have dark green foliage that turns an attractive burgundy red in fall.
 They are resistant to the Ash blight.
 It will lose its leaves in winter but bounces right back in mid-spring.
 They tend to grow straight up during the first 2-5 years after planting.
 It is a fast grower and can grow up to 70ft. tall and about 50ft. wide.

 Fall color of the Raywood ash